apache/nuttx/configs/amber/README.txt

 Configurations
 ^^^^^^^^^^^^^^

-Each Amber Web Server configuration is maintained in a sudirectory and can be selected as follow:
+Each Amber Web Server configuration is maintained in a sub-directory and can be selected as follow:

     cd tools